 The uninterrupted panoramic is combined with an 800 meter long touchdown zone all along the windows.
-An integrated piece of furniture, where you can sit comfortably and keep your coffee, it is already being used extensively by the building's users as a natural place to have a small talk or a quick update.
+An integrated piece of furniture, where you can sit comfortably and keep your coffee, is already being used extensively by the building's users.
 Each section of the lounge furniture matches the group or cell division of the work zone, giving it its own zone for short breaks and spontaneous meetings.

 "A radical yet simple architectural concept offers a new way of working, whether in group rooms or one-man offices.
 At the same time, the architecture means that the life of the building blends into its surroundings."